 As mentioned above, adhesive has to be laid to the floor, for the tiles to stick to.
 This process is, of course, cleaner, quicker and easier if there aren’t any cabinets already installed.
 The same goes for sealant, if you’re having limestone flooring.
 As all natural stone floor tiles need to be fully sealed, with no existing cabinetry in place, this is a very quick and smooth process.

 Lastly, tiles are often around 1.5cm – 2cm thick.
 Combine that with the layer of substrate, adhesive and sealant on top and you are looking at a depth of around 2.5cm.
 If the tile flooring is installed after the cabinetry, it will be butting up against the kitchen skirting or plinth and potentially losing up to 2.5cm in depth, which will ruin the aesthetic, all for the sake of not installing the flooring first.

 When it comes to cleaning products, it all depends on the floor surface.

 As mentioned above natural limestone, once sealed, is extremely durable but keeping your floor as free as possible of loose dust and grit is important.
 Regular vacuuming and sweeping will reduce dirt being compacted into the surface or joints of the stone.

 For limestone, we always recommend using specialist products.
-Smart Seal tile and stone cleaner is a PH neutral, non-abrasive and eco-friendly chemical.
+FILA Cleaner Pro and Smart Seal tile and stone cleaner are PH neutral, non-abrasive and eco-friendly.
 We do not recommend using cleaners that are not PH neutral as they can permanently damage your stone.

 We recommend you avoid using any of the substances below as they strip the sealant out of the stone which can cause further issues at a later date: